ibm-cloud-docs/apps/ts_apps.md

 You can't run executables on {{site.data.keyword.Bluemix_notm}} when those executables were developed and built in a different environment.
 {: tsSymptoms}

 If the content that you want to push to {{site.data.keyword.Bluemix_notm}} is already an executable, the content was previously built and doesn't need to be built on {{site.data.keyword.Bluemix_notm}}.
 In this case, no buildpack is required for the executable to be run on {{site.data.keyword.Bluemix_notm}}.
-However, you must explicitly indicate to {{site.data.keyword.Bluemix_notm}} that no buildpack is required.
+You must explicitly indicate to {{site.data.keyword.Bluemix_notm}} that no buildpack is required.
 {: tsCauses}

-When you push the executable to {{site.data.keyword.Bluemix_notm}}, you must specify a null-buildpack, which indicates that no buildpack is required.
-Specify a null-buildpack by using the **-b** option with the `cf push` command:
+When you push the executable to {{site.data.keyword.Bluemix_notm}}, you must specify a `null-buildpack`, which indicates that no buildpack is required.
+Specify a `null-buildpack` by using the **-b** option with the `cf push` command:
 {: tsResolve}

 ```